FaizSayyid/determinism-in-simulation/README.md

 # Stochasticity, Determinism, and Reproducibility in Simulation

 There are many forms of simulation in the computational community.
-One useful way to divide them is into **stochastic** and **deterministic**: that is, given the same input, does the model always produce the same output.
-In this short article, we attempt to answer the questions of:
+One useful way to divide them is into **stochastic** and **deterministic**: that is, given the same input, does the model always produce the same output?

+In this short article, we attempt to answer the questions:

 1. When stochasticity is *absolutely necessary* ?
 2. When/how may it be eliminated in the name of **reproducibility**.